High-intensity exercise delays Parkinson's progression

 Because medications for Parkinson's have adverse side effects and reduced effectiveness over time, new treatments are needed.

-The randomized clinical trial included 128 participants ages 40 to 80 years old from Northwestern University, Rush University Medical Center, the University of Colorado and the University of Pittsburgh.
+The randomized clinical trial included 128 participants ages 40 to 80 from Rush University Medical Center, Northwestern University and the University of Pittsburgh in addition to the University of Colorado Anschutz in Aurora.

 Participants enrolled in the Study in Parkinson Disease of Exercise (SPARX) were at an early stage of the disease and not taking Parkinson's medication, ensuring the results of the study were related to the exercise and not affected by medication.

-"The earlier in the disease you intervene, the more likely it is you can prevent the progression of the disease," Corcos said.
+"The earlier in the disease you intervene, the more likely it is you can prevent the progression of the disease," said co-lead author Daniel Corcos, professor of physical therapy and human movement sciences at the Northwestern University Feinberg School of Medicine.
 "We delayed worsening of symptoms for six months; whether we can prevent progression any longer than six months will require further study."

 Scientists examined the safety and effects of exercise three times weekly for six months at high intensity, 80 to 85 percent of maximum heart rate, and moderate intensity, 60 to 65 percent of maximum heart rate.
 They compared the results to a control group who did not exercise.